 The statements above are intended to describe the general nature and level of work being performed by an individual assigned to the job.
 This information is not constructed to be an exhaustive list of responsibilities, duties and skills required of personnel in the job.

-Working Conditions: Predominantly office setting, community settings, meetings at client homes and travel with clients.
+Working Conditions: Office work, community settings, meetings in clients’ home and travel with clients

 Disclaimer: In keeping with mental health reform, best practices, funding and direction this position may later require knowledge, skills, abilities and working conditions not noted here.